 Damar, Kansas

-Welcome to Damar, Kansas by Kathy Weiser-Alexander.
+Welcome to Damar, Kansas by Kathy Alexander.

-Welcome to Damar, Kansas by Kathy Weiser-Alexander.
+Welcome to Damar, Kansas, by Kathy Alexander.

-Damar, Kansas is a very small town in west-central Rooks County.
+Damar, Kansas, is a very small town in west-central Rooks County.

 Union Pacific Railroad Engine by H.C.
 White, 1905